atimpone/aws-foundation-journey/CONTRIBUTING.md

 ## Working with draw.io Files

-The `.png` images used in this repository are created in the following manner:
+The `.png` drawings used in this repository are created in the following manner:

 1. Open the `.drawio` file of interest using either the free online version or your internal instance the draw.io.
 1. Select the tab of interst.